-There are no new standards, amendments to standards or interpretations that are not yet effective and have been early adopted that are expected to have a material effect on the Financial Statements of the Funds
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 April 2024, and have not been early adopted in preparing these Financial Statements.
+None of these are expected to have a material effect on the Financial Statements of the Funds.